-Preferable options are the metal hydroxide (ATH, MTH), the synergist zinc (hydroxy)stannate as well as some of the phosphorus based flame retardants (case-by-case decision), and finally nitrogen based flame retardants.
-This conclusion is in line with other assessments.79 hazardous properties as explained above.
-But, in these materials, Mg and Al hydroxide are the main flame retarding substances (if no inherently inflammable material is used) which are considered environmentally friendly and without human health hazards.
+Preferable options are the metal hydroxide (ATH, MTH), the synergist zinc (hydroxy)stannate as well as some of the phosphorus-based flame retardants (case-by-case decision), and finally nitrogenbased flame retardants.
+This conclusion is in line with other assessments.90

 On the side of the alternative polymer materials, HFFR-LSFOH compounds are a welcomed trend as halogenated flame retardants as well as halogenated polymer material (PVC, PFCs) are avoided.
-The variety of alternative materials enlarges the possibilities for substitution; these alternative materials and their compatibility with flame retardants were not assessed for their
+The variety of alternative materials enlarges the possibilities for substitution; these alternative materials and their compatibility with flame retardants were not assessed for their hazardous properties as explained above.
+But, in these materials, Mg and Al hydroxide are the main flame retarding substances (if no inherently inflammable material is used) which are considered environmentally friendly and without human health hazards.

-79 Op. cit.
+90 Op. cit.
 KEMI (2018); ENFIRO (2009-2012) & Green Screen Assessement by US EPA (2015)